 - 21.5.1 Voting system provider demonstration

 - (a) The voting system provider must demonstrate the submitted voting system to the Secretary of State prior to any functional testing.

 - (b) The demonstration period does not have a predetermined agenda for the voting system provider to follow; however, presentations should be prepared to address and demonstrate the following items as they pertain to each area and use within the voting system, if applicable:

 - (1) System overview;

 - (2) Verification of complete system matching EAC certification;

 - (3) Ballot definition creation;

 - (4) Printing ballots on demand;

 - (5) Hardware diagnostic testing;

 - (6) Programming election media devices for various counting methods including:

 - (A) Mail ballots;

 - (B) In-person ballots; and

 - (C) Provisional ballots;

 - (7) Sealing and securing system devices;

 - (8) Logic and accuracy testing;

 - (9) Processing ballots;

 - (10) Accessible use;

 - (11) Accumulating results;

 - (12) Post-election audit;

 - (13) Canvass process handling;

 - (14) Audit steps and procedures throughout all processes;

-- (15) Certification of results; and - (16) Troubleshooting. - (c) At the time of application, the voting system provider must arrange a time with the Secretary of State to access the demonstration room to setup the voting system. - (d) A maximum of one business day is normally allowed for the demonstration.
+- (15) Certification of results; and

+- (16) Troubleshooting.

+- (c) The voting system provider will have access to the demonstration room for one day prior to the start of the demonstration to provide time for setup of the voting system. - (d) A maximum of one business day is normally allowed for the demonstration.
 If the voting system provider requests more time for the demonstration or, if the Secretary of State finds that the complexity of the system is such that more time is needed for a demonstration, more time may be granted. - (e) The demonstration will be open to representatives of the press and the public to the extent allowable.
 The Secretary of State may limit the number of representatives from each group to accommodate space. - (f) The Secretary of State will post notice of the fact that the demonstration will take place in the designated public place for posting such notices for at least seven days prior to the demonstration.
 The notice must indicate the general time frame during which the demonstration may take place and the manner in which members of the public may obtain specific information about the time and place of the test.